Britannicus: Downfall and death

 According to Suetonius, Nero moved against Britannicus, employing the same poisoner, Locusta, who had been hired to murder his father, Claudius.
 The first dose failed, and Nero decided to throw caution to the wind.
-In the account of Suetonius, he had Locusta brought to his room to mix a faster acting poison before his very eyes.
+In the account of Suetonius, he had Locusta brought to his room to mix a faster acting poison before his very eyes, having ruthlessly beaten her for the prior inadequate dose.
+Locusta claimed this was to keep Nero's assassination under the radar by making the poisoning not as obvious, however it worked only as a laxative.
 After many tests on kids, there was a mixture that killed an animal instantly.
 Being pleased, Nero had the concoction brought immediately to the dining room.

-Britannicus was poisoned at a dinner party attended by his sister, Octavia, Agrippina, and several other notables.
-Tacitus' account of the event is as follows: Britannicus was given a hot drink, which was tested by a food taster, and when he asked for it to be cooled, the poison was added to it with the cold water.
-The substance was instantly effective, and he "lost alike both voice and breath."
-Nero claimed to those present that Britannicus was merely experiencing an epileptic seizure, and that he had been affected by the condition since childhood.
-He died sometime between December 54 and 11 February 55, the day before his 14th birthday when he was to assume manhood, just four months after his father's death.
-For her service, the emperor had Locusta rewarded with large estates, and even sent her pupils.
+Britannicus was poisoned at a dinner party attended by his sister, Octavia, Agrippina and several other notables.
+Tacitus' account of the event is that Britannicus was given a hot drink, which was tested by a food taster, and when he asked for it to be cooled, the poison was added to it with the cold water.
+The substance was instantly effective, and he "lost alike both voice and breath".
+Nero claimed to those present that Britannicus was merely experiencing an epileptic seizure and that he had been affected by the condition since childhood.
+He died sometime between December 54 and 11 February 55, the day before his 14th birthday, when he was to assume manhood, just four months after his father's death.
+For her service, the emperor had Locusta rewarded with large estates and even sent her pupils.

-There is a theory that Britannicus was not poisoned, but died of a seizure.
+There is a theory that Britannicus was not poisoned but died of a seizure.